What is the tl;dr?

 - When you sign-up to receive email communications from us and your name and email are stored in Mailchimp.

-- When you fill in a form to get access to a specific publication and your name, email, and company name are processed via Mailgun and Zapier and stored in G Suite (by Google) and may or may not be stored in Apollo and Salesforce.
+- When you fill in a form to get access to a specific publication, or to contact us, and your name, email, and company name as well as other data you submit via form are processed via Akismet (Automattic), Mailgun and Zapier and stored in G Suite (by Google) and may or may not be stored in Apollo and Salesforce.

 How long do you keep my data for?

 We only keep your data for as long as we require it for the purposes we outlined above.
 The maximum that we will keep your data for is:

 - Time on a Page – 50 months